sknudsen/vis2021cph/network-visualization-tutorial.md

 ---
-title: "Tutorial: Network Visualization in Gephi and beyond"
+title: "Tutorial: Network Visualization in Gephi and beyond (Thursday October 28)"
 layout: single
 permalink: /network-visualization-tutorial
 ---
 Networks are ubiquitously identified with a set of nodes carefully organized in a space and connected by line links.
 This happens regardless the fact that nodes and links are just one of the many ways we have available to represent vertices and edges in networks.
 In few other areas has the object of study and its visual representation been so deeply intertwined as with network analysis and network visualization, to the point where the difference between the two is often fading away.

+The tutorial is scheduled for the morning of Thursday October 28, 2021 at ITU.

 ## 9.00-12.00: Visual exploration of networks and network data